nebulasio/nebdocs/docs/node-strategy/consensus.md

 ### 2.4.1 Withdrawal of NAX Support for a Node (votes)

 All members or organizations within the community may at any time withdraw their support for a community operated node.
-When support/votes are withdrawn, the node operators NAX support level is immediately reduced ([2.2.1.1 NAX votes](#nax-votes), V<sub>(i)</sub>) and will affect their ranking in following rounds of node selection.
+When support/votes are withdrawn, the node operators' NAX support level is immediately reduced ([2.2.1.1 NAX votes](#nax-votes), V<sub>(i)</sub>) and will affect their ranking in following rounds of node selection.
 As stated in the minimum requirements ([2.1 Minimum requirements for node selection](#minimum-requirements-for-node-selection)), if the total amount of NAX support for a node drops under 100,000 NAX, they cannot be selected as a consensus node.

 **Quantity of votes to withdraw:** The voters may choose how much NAX to withdraw for their support.
 Community members or organizations can only apply to revoke their own NAX.